UQ-BIOL3014/Practical2/README.rst

 -----------------------------

-This practical will help you understand concepts related to Motif discovery, Gene ontology and statistical testing (BINF7000 only)
+This practical will help you understand concepts related to Motif discovery, Gene ontology and statistical testing (BINF7000 only).

 You will be writing your own python code, using pre-existing python modules provided by the uqbinfpy library and providing written answers.